Gopi Shah Goda

 Gopi Shah Goda is a Senior Fellow and the Deputy Director at the Stanford Institute for Economic Policy Research (SIEPR) at Stanford University.
-Gopi is also a Faculty Research Fellow at the National Bureau of Economic Research, and a Fellow of the Society of Actuaries.
+Gopi served as a senior economist at the White House Council of Economic Advisers from July 2021 to July 2022.
+She is also a Faculty Research Fellow at the National Bureau of Economic Research, and a Fellow of the Society of Actuaries.
 As the institute's Deputy Director, Gopi works closely with the Director in developing and articulating the institute's strategic priorities while overseeing its academic programs and its operations.

-She conducts research on issues primarily related to the economics of aging in the United States that inform economic policymaking.
-Her recent research studies include an examination of perceptual and behavioral biases and their relationship with retirement saving decisions and the effects of long-term care insurance on family members’ work and location decisions.
+Gopi’s research focuses on the well-being of individuals as they age, the sustainability of public programs serving elderly and vulnerable populations, and the broader implications of the COVID-19 pandemic on health and labor supply.
+Her recent research studies examine the effects of long-term care insurance on family members’ work and location decisions, and how COVID-19 illness affects U.S. workers.
 Her work has appeared in a variety of leading economics journals, and has been supported by the Social Security Administration, the National Institutes on Aging, the Alfred P. Sloan Foundation and the TIAA Institute.

 Focal Areas: Health, Inequality, Money and Finance, Taxes and Public Spending, Work